 Abstracting the traversal of a list (or of other structures) through a functional iterator introduces more complex interfaces.
 (Note: The use of a functional iterator still avoids mutation.)
 We then add an external implementation using the Decorator design pattern.
 Exceptions are now needed to handle the attempts to invoke current() or next() on an empty iterator.
+An interface that represents an abstract data type arises naturally from our examples.

 Having defined an iterator and function objects that provide hooks for algorithms, we can define a class that represents a collection of algorithms such as filter, andMap, orMap, sort, map, etc. It is possible to cover all these concepts without introducing mutation.
-The focus is on the design: the needed language features are added as they become necessary.
+The focus is on the design: additional language features are added when needed.